ECE-180D-WS-2023/Knowledge-Base-Wiki/achyutaYadunandanWiki.md

 drive the BLDC motors that make up our powertrain.
 BLDC motors have 3 phases that are driven, with 3

 hall sensors that can be used for sensing potion feedback.
+They are used in many industrial and consumer applications.

+On specific industry is robotic actuators, where there is a desire for high performance motors with precise control.

-The BLDC motor controller we designed
+The BLDC motor controller we designed controls the 3 phases using a trapezoidal control algorithm.

-controls the 3 phases using a trapezoidal control algorithm.
-This wiki serves to provide a technical
+This wiki serves to provide a technical explanation of this, focusing on the trapezoidal control process

-explanation of this, focusing on the trapezoidal control process with high level connections to the
+with high level connections to the controller.

-controller.

 # Commutation Explanation